AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 #### A.5 Switching

+Each Decode target is associated with a spatial and temporal layer, but it is possible for two different Decode targets to map to the same spatial and temporal layer.
+Mapping between Decode targets and spatial and temporal layers is derived from the template and Decode target indication.

 An SFM may begin forwarding packets belonging to a new Decode target beginning with a decodable frame containing a Switch indication to that Decode target.

+Alternatively, it is also possible to for a SFM to check if it can switch a different Decode target by checking if chain protecting Decode target is not broken.

 An SFM may change which Decode targets it forwards.
 Similarly, a sender may change the Decode targets that are currently being produced.
 In both cases, not all Decode targets may be available for decoding.
 Such changes SHOULD be signaled to the receiver using the active_decode_targets_bitmask and SHOULD be signaled to the receiver in a reliable way.